 Match of the Day

 1964 - Our 3-2 win over Arsenal at Anfield was the first game ever to be screened on the BBC's new "Match Of The Day" show.
 Phil Chisnall was the first player to kick a ball on MOTD, knocking the kick-off to Gordon Wallace, who grabbed a brace, including the winner that deflected off Don Howe past ex-reds keeper Jim Furnell.
-Roger Hunt netted the first goal on the show that only garnered an audience of 75,000 as BBC2 was still unavailable in large parts of the country.
-Future red Geoff Strong scored for the Gunners, while a black cat did a full lap of the pitch!
+Roger Hunt headed in the first goal on the show that only garnered an audience of 75,000 as BBC2 was still unavailable in large parts of the country.
+Future red Geoff Strong scored for the Gunners, with Joe Baker bagging one of his four past us, while a black cat did a full lap of the pitch!

 2011 - Greek centre-half Sotirios Kyrgiakos joined VfL Wolfsburg on a free transfer.
 He had arrived from A.E.K Athens for £2m two years earlier, following the summer departure of Sami Hyypiä.
 Soto bagged three goals in 49 largely solid performances at the back, becoming something of a cult figure for his no-nonsense style.
 On the same day, Steve Staunton joined Sunderland as a scout.

 1959 - Goalkeeper Bert Slater made his reds debut as we lost 3-2 at Cardiff City in our first game of the season.
 Cardiff in fact scored all five goals, as we benefited from two own goals from the unfortunate Danny Malloy, who had already scored an own goal against the reds two years earlier!
 Johnny Watkins netted the first of his four goals against us, with Graham Moore and Steve Mokone also on target.